Indulgence Begins in the Vineyard

 At Diora, indulgence indeed begins in the vineyard.

-Diora is the culmination of a 25 year vineyard-to-bottle journey at the Santa Lucia Highlands and our family-owned San Bernabe estate.
-San Bernabe Block 202 was replanted in the early 1990’s specifically to catch the vigorous afternoon winds that thicken the delicate Pinot Noir skins, lending extra layers of color, tannins and structure to the ripe red fruit flavors in the wine.
+Diora is the culmination of a thirty year vineyard-to-bottle journey at the Santa Lucia Highlands and our family-owned San Bernabe estate in Monterey.
+Specific blocks at San Bernabe were replanted in the early 1990’s specifically to catch the vigorous afternoon winds that thicken the delicate Pinot Noir skins, lending extra layers of color, tannins and structure to the ripe red fruit flavors in the wine.
 The balance of the blend – about half – was grown in the esteemed Santa Lucia Highlands at elevated sites that produce Pinot Noir with opulent ripe black fruit flavors, underlying structure and mouth-coating texture.

 In 2000, Diora winemaker James Ewart journeyed from Australia wine country to San Bernabe Vineyard in Monterey.
 He never left.

 James was intrigued by the famed vineyard’s outstanding viticultural diversity.
-Here, the varying terroir spaces within the same vineyard allows the distinct and delicate Pinot Noir clones to thrive, each bearing a unique expression of this enigmatic grape.
+Here, the varying terroir spaces within the same vineyard allows the distinct and delicate Pinot Noir and Chardonnay clones to thrive, each bearing a unique expression of these renowned grapes.

-James grew up making wine at his father’s side and is one of very few winemakers to complete a graduate diploma in viticulture, following an undergraduate degree in geology and chemistry.
-This gives James a deeper understanding of soils - an excellent perspective to have when selecting locations to achieve the richness and vibrancy of a wine like Diora.
+James grew up making wine at his father’s side and is one of very few winemakers to complete a graduate degree in viticulture, following an undergraduate degree in geology and chemistry.
+This gives James a deeper understanding of soils - an excellent perspective to have when selecting locations to achieve the richness and vibrancy for the wines of Diora.